Lantzer/MinHeap/README.md

 # Min-Heap Processor
 `Created By: Preston Lantzer`

-Takes `.txt` file, with all integers on seperate lines, as input,
+Takes `.txt` file, with all integers on separate lines, as input,

 Requirements
 Java Development Kit (JDK): Ensure javac and java commands are available.